Timmehh90/Etch-a-Sketch/README.md

   drawing effect.
 I refractor that to try to recreate the same thing with javascript because that is what the assignment asks of me.
 Although i do think CSS is the better way to go.
+- document.querySelector selects the first element of that class, document.querySelectorAll selects all elements of that class